Amplifying Patient Voices to Drive Multiple Sclerosis Research

-Multiple sclerosis (MS) is a complex disease involving multiple cell types in the brain and affecting over 2.5 million people worldwide.
+MS is a complex disease involving multiple cell types in the brain and affecting over 2.5 million people worldwide.
 In MS, the immune system attacks myelin, the protective coating surrounding nerve fibers that helps them send signals.
-Multiple sclerosis symptoms can include numbness, weakness, vision loss, tremor, fatigue, and cognitive impairment.
+MS symptoms can include numbness, weakness, vision loss, tremor, fatigue, and cognitive impairment.